-1. Study Based On Exam Schedule
+1. Study Based On Your Exam Schedule

 2. Prioritize Important Information

-When I say plan what you’re going to study, I literally mean write out what chapters or what parts you plan to review for each day leading up to your exam.
+When I say plan what you’re going to study, I literally mean write out what chapters or what parts you plan to review each day leading up to your exam.
 Final exams are generally comprehensive and all-inclusive of any information from the beginning of the semester.

-3. Don’t Neglect Other Areas of your Life
+3. Don’t Neglect Other Areas of Your Life

 Let me tell you a quick, true story.
-I had a friend in college who took pride in the fact that during finals week he wouldn’t shower for up to 4 or 5 days at a time.
-That’s…unhygienic at best.
-Please don’t do things like this, there’s really no need!
+I had a friend in college who took pride in the fact that during finals week, he wouldn’t shower for up to 4 or 5 days at a time.
+That’s…unhygienic, at best.
+Please don’t do things like this; there’s really no need.

 It’s important to remember that you can only study and absorb so much information in one day.
 By neglecting other areas of your life, you are not doing yourself any favors.
-Remember, you must to be well rested, fed, healthy, and hygienic to maximize return on your studying and perform at your best on test day.
+Remember, you must be well-rested, fed, healthy, and hygienic to maximize return on your studying and perform at your best on test day.

 Longer hours on your brain yield diminishing returns.
 Efficiency is the name of the game here.
 Schedule your study breaks around meals, errands, and exercise.

 For example, wake up and have breakfast.
 Study for 2 hours using the Pomodoro technique.
 At your break, start laundry.
 Do another 2 hours of Pomodoro.
-Then have lunch, followed by another 2 hours of Pomodoro.
-At this point you’re probably tired of studying, so go to the gym and get a workout in.
+Then, have lunch, followed by another 2 hours of Pomodoro.
+At this point, you’re probably tired of studying, so go to the gym, and get a workout in.
 A healthy body is essential for a healthy mind.

 4. Use Group Study, but Don’t Overdo It

 Group study is excellent to maintain motivation and discuss difficult concepts.
 However, it generally slows you down when it comes to reviewing general information—so, only group study occasionally.

-with your group as to what lectures or topics you want to go over to help keep you all on track.
+Have an agenda with your group as to what lectures or topics you want to go over to help keep you all on track.
 Taking turns teaching difficult concepts to each other will benefit everyone involved, particularly for conceptual classes that have essay-based questions.
 More on that next.

-For more conceptual classes like neurophysiology or biology, essay questions are more common.
+For more conceptual classes, like neurophysiology or biology, essay questions are more common.
 Group study here is great to reinforce difficult concepts.
 If you can teach a concept to someone else, chances are you have a solid grasp of it and are ready for the test.

-For multiple choice questions, memorization is king.
+For multiple choice questions, memorization is ideal.
 I recommend focusing on flash cards with spaced repetition.
 The gold standard for this is Anki.
 Be sure to do your scheduled Anki cards every day.
 Waiting until the last couple of days defeats the purpose of spaced repetition.

 6. No All-Nighters!

 Don’t fall into the trap of thinking that pulling an all-nighter is the best way to improve your test score.
-In very rare situations is it ever a good idea to deprive yourself of significant sleep before an exam.
-It’s more important for you to be sharp, well rested, and focused, than for you to try and cram before your test.
-Why not?
+It’s never a good idea to deprive yourself of significant sleep before an exam.
+It’s much more important for you to be sharp, well-rested, and focused than it is for you to try and cram before your test.

 You’ll be tired while studying, and even worse, you’ll be sleepy during your test.
 Additionally, you lose out on the benefits of REM sleep, which has been proven to help consolidate the information you learned.
 Going back to scheduling your study time and breaks, I recommend you study right before sleeping for this specific benefit.
 Information learned right before bed has greater rates of retention.